Emad4770/qgis_layer_color_change/README.md

 For linux put the postgres config file in ~/.pg_service.conf, and change the ip address to 172.17.0.1 On Microsoft Windows, %APPDATA%\postgresql\.pg_service.conf

+run_scripts.sh can be used to set required permissions for the code to be able to use docker commands, it also runs the codes.